reshadmrrr/reshadmrrr/README.md

 <h3>Hi there 👋</h3>
 <p>Hi, I'm Monayam Reshad.
-Currently, a Software Engineer working for 2 years and trying to add value to peoples life.</p>
+Currently, a Software Engineer working for 2 years and trying to add value to people's life.</p>
 <p>📫 Here's how you can reach me: ...</p>
 <p>
     <a href="https://www.twitter.com/reshadmrrr">